CARE International UK is committed to protecting your privacy

 - you make a donation, make a loan to an entrepreneur, campaign for us or enquire about an event.
-We may work with a professional fundraising agency such as Pure Telemarketing, Mango Telemarketing and Cymba SMS provider to collect this information, but please be assured that we are still responsible for your data
+We may work with a professional fundraising agency such as Purity Telemarketing and Cymba SMS provider to collect this information, but please be assured that we are still responsible for your data

 - sign up to receive updates on our activities

 - you post on our social media sites like Facebook, Twitter and Instagram.
 Depending on your privacy settings or the privacy policies of these sites, you might give us permission to receive information about you from them